Tampa Suspends Sale Of Alcohol At Three Local Bars

 TAMPA, Fla.
 (CW44 News At 10) – Tampa City Council voted on Monday to suspend the sale of alcohol at three local businesses.

-MacDinton’s Irish Pub in Tampa and, Club Skye, and Club Prana in Ybor city were found to have violated both city and county Coronavirus restrictions.READ MORE: 'Life Ended Too Soon': Endangered Amur Tiger Dies After Artificial Insemination Procedure At Cheyenne Mountain Zoo
+MacDinton’s Irish Pub in Tampa, Club Skye and Club Prana in Ybor city were found to have violated both city and county Coronavirus restrictions.READ MORE: Gwinnett County Teachers Receive COVID-19 Vaccine On First Day Of Eligibility

 City council members voted to suspend the sale of alcohol for seven days at Club Prana, while MacDinton’s and Club Skye were given shorter suspensions, with the city attorney arguing that they all violated mask-wearing rules.